clojure-mode provides basic syntax highlighting for Clojure(Script) code, but

 CIDER can syntax highlight symbols that are known to be defined.
 By default,

-this is done on symbols from the
+this is done from symbols from the

-and variables from any namespace, do:
+of functions and variables from any namespace, do:

 (setq cider-font-lock-dynamically '(macro core function var))

 Here’s how code looks without dynamic syntax highlighting.